Galactus22625/JiraTicketScripts/README.md

 To generate an api key for the password field, follow the instructions here [Jira API KEY instuctions.](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/)

+notes: make sure jira url does not end in a /

 ## Use (GenerateCSV.py)
 This program generates a CSV file that can then be used to upload tickets to jira using the jira UI. <br />